 “In order to supplement income, we acted virtually, where people could email us or phone and, and come in, and it drove me nuts.
 My idea of a terrible time is sitting at a keyboard in my underwear, having to explain to people that the choices that they’re making are not the right ones,” Dillman said.

 Teleservices and social media are vital for these businesses to stay alive.
-Surprisingly, some did not take advantage of this type of marketing which opened the doors for innovation and new opportunities.

 With all the efforts these businesses took, they still needed support from the community to remain open.